Loading...

 When Settlement Makes Sense (and When It Doesn’t)

-Settlement makes sense when: the debtor has genuine cash flow constraints (they'd pay if they could), the relationship has ongoing commercial value, the disputed portion of the debt has legitimate basis, or the cost and timeline of litigation exceeds the discount the debtor is requesting.
+Settlement makes sense when: the debtor has genuine cash flow constraints, the relationship has ongoing commercial value, the disputed portion of the debt has legitimate basis, or the cost and timeline of litigation exceeds the discount the debtor is requesting.

 The Settlement Process in Dubai